Voice Over I

 Still: Voice Over I (1)

-Voice Over I explores the complexities of linguistic encounters and hierarchies across generations, drawing from Halvadakis own background as half Greek, half Danish.
-The work investigates what it means to lose or gain language through generations - in this case through Halvadaki’s relationship with her father and the fact that they do not share a native language.
+The work investigates what it means to lose or gain language across generations—in this case through Halvadaki’s relationship with her father and the fact that they do not share a native language.

 The title Voice Over I is borrowed from the writings of Trinh T. Minh-ha from her book Elsewhere, Within Here: Immigration, Refugeeism and the Boundary Event.